 Christmas is just around the corner and we’re officially tying up the loose ends of 2019 – and what better way to send the year off than to look back at the data breaches which made the headlines?
-Festive.
+Very festive, don’t you think?

 Across the year, the average cost of a data breach has grown to nearly £2.7 million, according to IBM research.
 And while GDPR fines alone are nothing to sniff at, the additional reputational harm can be incalculable.
 While 2018 was most notably marked by Bupa incurring a hefty fine after the personal data of 500,000 customers was offered for sale on the dark web, 2019 has well and truly topped the charts.
 Here’s a month-by-month breakdown: